 Residential household illicit connections are sanitary sewers connected directly to the storm drain instead of to the sanitary sewer, leading to discharge of raw untreated human wastewater into the local waterway.
 Wash water illicit connections occur when either commercial washwater (from carwashes, fleet washing, commercial laundry wastewater, or floor washing of shop drains) or residential grey water (laundry) is discharged into the MS4 rather than being disposed of properly (CWP, 2004).
-Commercial washwater and residential grey water primarily contain pollutants such as detergents/surfactants, ammonia, and others, and has an insignificant percentage of bacteria (CWP, 2004).
+Commercial washwater and residential grey water primarily contain pollutants such as detergents/surfactants, ammonia, and others, and have a low percentage of bacteria (CWP, 2004).

-The County's NPDES MS4 permit (11-DP-3316, MD0068306) requires the County to conduct dry weather field screening and outfall sampling of 150 outfalls annually to detect potential illicit residential household and commercial waste water connections.
+The County's NPDES MS4 permit (11-DP-3316, MD0068306) requires the County to conduct dry weather field screening and outfall sampling of approximately 150 outfalls annually to detect potential illicit residential household and commercial waste water connections.
 This Tier A strategy assumes that all illicit connections detected by the County will be enforced and eliminated.
-From 2005 to 2013, the County-wide illicit detection rate was approximately 2 percent.
-This was based on 29 illicit connections detected out of 1,350 outfalls surveyed, as documented in the County's Annual NPDES MS4 Reports.
+From 2005 to 2014, 32 illicit connections were detected out of 1,500 outfalls surveyed, as documented in the County's Annual NPDES MS4 Reports; this makes the County-wide illicit detection rate approximately 2 percent.
 It is assumed that the same detection rate of illicit connections would continue through 2020.
 The County-wide rate of 2 percent was apportioned among the 19 TMDL watersheds based on the amount of impervious cover in each TMDL watershed relative to the total impervious cover in the County (based on 2011 impervious data).
 It was further assumed that half of the illicit connections detected would be from households that discharge bacteria.
 The obtained proportioned rate of illicit detection and elimination was modeled in the proposed conditions WTM for each watershed to estimate the potential bacteria load reductions from this Tier A strategy.